pingcap/docs/tidb-lightning/tidb-lightning-error-resolution.md

 This document introduces error types and how to query the errors.
 At the end of this document, an example is provided.
 The following configuration items are involved:

-- The threshold or type error `lightning.max-error`
+- `lightning.max-error`: the threshold or type error
-- Configurations that related to conflicting data `conflict.strategy`、`conflict.threshold`、`conflict.max-record-rows`
+- `conflict.strategy`, `conflict.threshold`, and `conflict.max-record-rows`: configurations related to conflicting data
-- A duplication resolution algorithm that can only be used in physical import `tikv-importer.duplicate-resolution`
+- `tikv-importer.duplicate-resolution`: a duplication resolution algorithm that can only be used in physical import mode
-- The location of recording tables `lightning.task-info-schema-name`
+- `lightning.task-info-schema-name`: a location that records error tables

 For more information, see [TiDB Lightning (Task)](/tidb-lightning/tidb-lightning-configuration.md#tidb-lightning-task).